Oyonka/COREIP3_Configuration_Management/README.md

 # IP3_Configuration_Management</br>

 # Description </br>
 This is an Ansible Vagrant Configuration Management Project.
-The expectations are to set up an automated Ansible configuration playbook that automates the following configurations on a Vagrant provisioned server.
+The expectations are to set up an automated Ansible configuration playbook that automates given configurations on a Vagrant provisioned server.

 # Version </br>
 Version v1.0